-Tartan is both royal and rebellious.
+This bold, historical pattern is both royal and rebellious.
 George IV, in full Highland dress made from the Royal Stewart, created the real tartan craze.
 Royal endorsement continued when Queen Victoria and Prince Albert’s estate Balmoral Castle was dressed from top to toe in tartan – Royal Stewart and the Hunting Stewart tartans for carpets.

 Tartan’s association with the establishment made this fabric fodder for a younger generation to voice its discontent against modern society.
 In the late 1970’s, the unorthodox use of tartan by likes of Vivienne Westwood saw it indelibly linked with punk.
 This traditional fabric suddenly became a strong symbol of rebellion.

 Stella McCartney loves tartan because it plays colour and scale, ‘combining a nod to tomboy sensitivity and British tradition.’
 It is this diverse image that makes it so alluring – think the matronly Miss Jean Brodie in calf-length skirts and the subversive Sid Vicious in bondage trousers.
 It’s funky and traditional, elegant and anarchic.’Or in other words Alternative!

 ‘Tartan is wonderfully unisex, as well as cosy and stylish,’ says decorator Nina Campbell.
 ‘It really is a great British classic, up there with paisley and chintz.’
 When she used tartan for a bar in New York’s Grand Central Station, she brightened the colours to hot pinks and gorse yellows.